Bell wins at Bristol, completing sweep in first round of NASCAR Cup playoffs for Joe Gibbs Racing

 There were a season-high 14 caution flags for 137 laps as drivers and teams struggled to get a handle on a new right-side tire with excessive wear that required more pit stops.

+His 30th-place finish still was good enough for the 12th and final transfer spot into the second round.

+“Moving on,” Cindric said after finishing 30th.
+“I believe in this team.
+I believe in myself.
+I have not been driving as well as I am now in the Cup Series.”

-But Bowman, who had rebounded from a spin on the 100th lap, still needed to win to bump out Cindric.
-He finished eighth and came up 10 points short of advancing.
+Bowman ran as high as second after rebounding from a spin on the 100th lap.
+He would have bumped Cindric with a victory but finished eighth and came up 10 points short of advancing.

+“I don’t think you can really point at something that cost us,” said Bowman, who benefited from a pit crew overhaul after sufferin through some disastrous stops in the past two races.
+“Our back was against the wall coming in here.
+We knew it was going to be a tough thing to do.”

 Seeking his first Cup victory, Ty Gibbs led a race-high 201 of 500 laps but bungled while trying to reach the pits for his final green-flag stop, losing major time in his No. 54 Toyota.